flox/flox/cli/flox/doc-catalog/flox-search.md

 ```

 ## Fuzzy search
-`flox search` uses a fuzzy search mechanism that tries to match either the
+`flox search` uses a fuzzy search mechanism that tries to match either some
-package name itself or some portion of the pkg-path.
+portion of the pkg-path or description.

 # OPTIONS